Dec 19, 2025

 AAC.JPG

-Overhead power transmission and distribution lines above 1 kV need conductors that offer solid electrical performance, stable mechanical behavior, and reasonable long-term cost.
-In most modern power systems, aluminium-based conductors have become the main option.
-This is mainly because they provide a good balance of weight, price, and corrosion resistance under normal outdoor conditions.
+Overhead power transmission and distribution lines operating above 1 kV require conductors that provide reliable electrical performance, stable mechanical properties, and reasonable long-term cost efficiency.
+In modern power systems, aluminium-based conductors have become the preferred choice, primarily because they offer an excellent balance of low weight, cost-effectiveness, and corrosion resistance under typical outdoor operating conditions.

-Within this group, AL1 is one of the basic material grades commonly used for AAC—All-Aluminium Conductors.
-Under the EN 50182 system, AL1 defines the aluminium material itself, while AAC refers to the family of stranded all-aluminium conductors.
-Many AAC designs use AL1 material in practice, but the two terms are not identical: AL1 is a material designation, AAC is a conductor type.
+Within this group, AL1 is one of the fundamental aluminium material grades commonly used for AAC (All-Aluminium Conductors).
+Under the EN 50182 standard, AL1 defines the aluminium material itself, whereas AAC refers to a category of stranded all-aluminium conductors.
+In practice, many AAC designs are manufactured using AL1 material; however, the two terms are not interchangeable: AL1 is a material designation, while AAC is a conductor type.

 1. Standards Defining AL1 Conductors

-AL1-based conductors follow several major international standards, such as:
+AL1-based conductors are defined and governed by several major international standards, including:

 Standard Region Scope

-IEC 61089 International General requirements for overhead conductors
+IEC 61089 International Round wire concentric lay overhead electrical stranded conductors

 DIN 48201-5 Germany Round aluminium stranded conductors

-These standards list the limits for chemical composition.
-They also define mechanical rules and stranding tolerances.
-This helps ensure stable performance in different climates and installation setups.
+These standards specify limits for chemical composition.
+They also define mechanical requirements and stranding tolerances, helping to ensure stable performance under different climatic and installation conditions.

 In the EN naming system: